CoderDojoTC/micropython/docs/circuit-python/01-intro.md

 # Introduction to CircuitPython

-1. A fork of MicroPython done by Adafruit
+1. CircuitPython is a fork of MicroPython done by Adafruit
+2. According to [Google Trends](https://trends.google.com/trends/explore?date=today%205-y&q=micropython,circuitpython), MicroPython is more popular than CircuitPython when we look at worldwide web search comparison
-1. Done for "simplicity" but does not support multiple cores
+3. Done for "simplicity" but does not support multiple cores
-1. They have lots of drivers
+4. CircuitPython have lots of drivers
-1. The code is generally incompatble with MicroPython
+5. The code is generally incompatible with MicroPython although you can often manually convert one program into another
-1. It might be useful for testing devices where the MicroPython drivers do not work
+6. It might be useful for testing devices where the MicroPython drivers do not work

-## Setting up a CircuitPython Environment
+## Setting up a CircuitPython Virtual Environment
+Because MicroPython and CircuitPython are incompatable, it is important that you don't intermix your python libraries.

+Here is how we setup a virtual environment for CircuitPython using [Conda](https://docs.conda.io/en/latest/).

 ```sh
 conda create -n circuitpython python=3